 The United States supports the peaceful reunification of Korea on terms acceptable to the Korean people and recognizes that the future of the Korean Peninsula is primarily a matter for them to decide.
 The United States believes that a constructive and serious dialogue between North and South Korea is necessary to improve inter-Korean relations and to resolve outstanding problems, including the North's attempts to develop a nuclear program and its human rights abuses.

 In 1994, the United States and North Korea reached agreement on a roadmap for the denuclearization of the Korean Peninsula.
 In 2003, the United States proposed multilateral talks on the North Korean nuclear issue.
 Several rounds of Six-Party Talks have been held since then, with the last round occurring in 2009.
 Although North Korea has at times said it will take steps toward denuclearization, subsequent nuclear tests and ballistic missile launches have conflicted with those assertions.
 The United States has called on North Korea to take concrete, irreversible denuclearization steps toward fulfillment of the 2005 Joint Statement of the Six-Party Talks, comply with international law including United Nations Security Council Resolutions 1718 (2006), 1874 (2009), 2087 (2013), and 2094 (2013), cease provocative behaviors, and take steps to improve relations with its neighbors.

 U.S. Assistance to North Korea

 Most forms of U.S. economic assistance, other than purely humanitarian assistance, are prohibited.
-North Korea has at times experienced periods of famine, and the United States has provided food aid.
-The United States has also assisted U.S. NGOs in providing aid to fight the outbreak of infectious diseases and to improve the supply of electricity at provincial hospitals in North Korea.
+The United States has provided food and other emergency aid to North Korea during times of famine and natural disasters.
+The United States has also assisted U.S. NGOs in providing aid to fight the outbreak of infectious diseases and to improve farming practices and agricultural output in rural areas.

 Bilateral Economic Relations